karimsharaf04/-David-Simon-Karim-Kseniia-final-project/README.md

 We are using a depth camera and hand gesture recognition to teach the turtlebots to play a game that involves dragging and dropping tubes according to commands that human players execute via hand gestures.
-The robot that gains more points by knocking over tubes (+1 point) and dragging and dropping tubes in the goal area (+2 points) in a limited time wins. \
+The robot that gains more points by knocking over tubes (+1 point) and dragging and dropping tubes in the goal area (+2 points) in a limited time wins.
+Of course, it is also possible to play with just one player, seeing how many points you can score in a limited time. \

 This project is exciting because we combined two areas of interest: \
 — hand gesture recognition (computer vision) using ML \